 Test Run Runs the chosen test script from the internal memory.
 A script must first be loaded into the internal memory before it can be run.
-See the test function Test Save, below. started. will run as soon as the test function is T-01 1~10 Test Copy designate est script from the USB drive to the d save slot in memory.
-A script must first into internal memory before it can be 1~10 (USB→PSU) 1-02 1 10 (C3D 713C) Test Export Exports a script from the designated memory save slot to the USB drive.
-T-03 1~10 (PSU→USB) Test Remove Deletes the chosen test file from the PSU internal memory.
-T-04 1~10 · Available Test Memory Shows the tests. e amount of space left in memory for T-05 Displays the available memory in bytes.
+See the test function Test Save, below.
+The script will run as soon as the test function is started.
+T-01 1~10 Test Copy Copies a test script from the USB drive to the designated save slot in memory.
+A script must first be copied into internal memory before it can be run.
+T-02 1~10 (USB→PSU) Test Export Exports a script from the designated memory save slot to the USB drive.
+T-03 $1 \sim 10 \text{ (PSU} \rightarrow \text{USB)}$ Test Remove Deletes the chosen test file from the PSU internal memory.
+T-04 1~10 Available Test Memory Test Shows the amount of space left in memory for tests.
+T-05 Displays the available memory in bytes.